 Where an entity subject to the CRR purchased Non-Performing Loans booked at the purchase price (net book value, “NBV”), which is significantly below the loans’ gross book value (“GBV”), can the difference between GBV and NBV be treated as specific credit risk adjustment when deciding whether a risk weight of 100% (rather than 150%) applies according to Article 127 CRR?

-According to Article 111(1) of Regulation (EU) No 575/2013 (CRR), under the standardised approach (SA) the exposure value (EV) of a loan shall be its accounting value remaining after specific credit risk adjustments, additional value adjustments in accordance with Articles 34 and 105
+According to Article 111(1) of Regulation (EU) No 575/2013 (CRR), under the standardised approach (SA) the exposure value (EV) of a loan shall be its accounting value remaining after specific credit risk adjustments in accordance with Article 110, additional value adjustments in accordance with Articles 34 and 105

 The reference to the accounting value is in line with Article 24(1) CRR, which clarifies that “the valuation of assets and off-balance sheet items shall be effected in accordance with the applicable accounting framework”, as defined in Article 4(1)(77) CRR.
 In this sense, the CRR provisions do not prescribe what should be recorded in the balance sheet, but they rather take what is recorded on the balance sheet of an institution in accordance with applicable accounting rules as a starting point for prudential purposes.

 Article 4(1)(95) CRR defines “credit risk adjustment” as the amount of specific and general loan loss provision for credit risks that has been recognised in the financial statements of the institution in accordance with the applicable accounting framework.